-Compared to the rest of the Metropolitan Los Angeles market, the Bel Air region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Bel Air region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 6 listings have come on the market, which means new listings most likley are leasing quickly.
+In the last 90 days, 6 listings have been posted online, which means spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 17% of the office spaces in the Bel Air are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 17% of the available leases in the Bel Air are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 43,400 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are close to 2 stories.
-Most buildings in this market were built in 2012 and are Class B.
+Even though the median size is 43,400 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are approximately 2 stories.
+Most buildings in this area were built in 2012 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this market.
-Most of the residents of Bel Air work from home.
+Professional services is the dominant industry in this region.
+Most of the folk of Bel Air work from home.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Bel Air.